Waterloo Arts is proud to offer competitive funding for graduate students.

 Minimum funding amounts

-Most funding packages are a combination of graduate research and/or teaching assistantships and scholarships.
-An assistantship is essentially a part-time job of 10 hours per week – it offers students both pay and excellent academic work experience.
+Most funding packages are a combination research/teaching assistantships and scholarships.
+An assistantship is essentially a part-time job of 10 hours per week that provides students with financial support and academic work experience.
 A scholarship is disbursed over the year, giving the student equal portions at the start of each academic term.